How is coffee decaffeinated?

 - Any amounts of methylene chloride left in brewed coffee would be less than one part per million.

-Ethyl Acetate Decaf Process (EA)
+About the Ethyl Acetate Decaf Process

 An increasingly popular newish decaffeination process is the Ethyl Acetate (EA) decaf process, often called "Sugar Cane Decaf", but what is the EA decaf coffee process all about?